hacash/www1/v2.0/doc/en/layer-2-node.md

-The channel chain payment settlement network is Hacash's Layer 2 expansion network, see the whitepaper for details:
+The channel chain payment settlement network is Hacash's layer 2 expansion network, see the whitepaper for details:
  [Hacash Whitepaper]([:=lang.links.wp:])

 ## What is Channel Service Provider